yafraorg-archive/ionictests/README.md

-Install the device plugin with this command (only on tabs project) phonegap local plugin add https://git-wip-us.apache.org/repos/asf/cordova-plugin-device.git
+Install the device plugin with this command (only on tabs project)
+* phonegap local plugin add https://git-wip-us.apache.org/repos/asf/cordova-plugin-device.git

+Install the camera and file transfer plugins with this command (only on the camera project)
+* phonegap local plugin add https://git-wip-us.apache.org/repos/asf/cordova-plugin-file-transfer.git
+* phonegap local plugin add https://git-wip-us.apache.org/repos/asf/cordova-plugin-camera.git

 See also online examples: